WICG/soft-navigations/README.md

 ```

 ## Required spec changes

-* This relies on performance timeline's navigationID
-* We'd need to specify Task Attribution
-* We would need to modify PaintTiming and LCP to restart their reporting once a soft navigation was encountered.
 * We need to add `PerformanceObserverInit` option named "includeSoftNavigationObservations", that will indicate that post-soft-navigation FP, FCP and LCP entries should be observed.

 ## Privacy and security considerations